Sardhendu/Data-Science-Projects/CreditCardFraudDetection/README.md

 * Test Data: Comprises of 10% of the total data
 * Cross Validation: 10% of data left after removing test data
 * Training: The left out data is used for training.
-* The Fraud Transactions are upsampled only in the training data using SMOTE (Only for Boosting ).
+* The Fraud Transactions are upsampled only in the training data using SMOTE (Used with Boosting and deep network and Bayesian methods ).
 * For Deep Neural Nets, the data is divided into batches.
 The size is varied for different runs and 2048 is taken to be a good size.
 * Models are fit on the training data, parameters are adjusted using cross validation score and final performance is obtained using the test data.